- How do I change my email address?

 - Invoices: View past and upcoming invoices.

-- Profile: View basic profile information including your organization name, email address, and avatar.
+- Profile: View profile information including your organization name, email address, and avatar.

 - Change password: Manage your password.